arvindhseenivasan/chat-app/README.md

 # Real-Time Messaging System with Node.js and Socket.IO
-A messaging application for group and private messaging

 ## Introduction

-This project demonstrates a real-time messaging system using Node.js and Socket.IO.
+This project is a real-time messaging system using Node.js and Socket.IO.
 The server handles API endpoints for joining groups, sending/receiving messages, and managing notifications.
 The client simulates a user interface without a UI, using a Node.js script to interact with the server.

 ## Features